chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 matched at least one item.

-When the `type` property is `"range"`, the object MUST have a `range` property whuch MUST be a sequence of length two.
+When the `type` property is `"range"`, the object MUST have a `range` property which MUST be a sequence of length two.
 The first entry of the sequence MUST be the lower bound and the second entry MUST be the upper bound.
 Both entries MUST be JSON numbers.